mikaelmorvan/resume/README.md

 This site is my resume in a web page.

+Open the url [https://mikaelmorvan.github.io/resume/](https://mikaelmorvan.github.io/resume/) to see it.

+# Summary

 I'm Mikaël Morvan, I'm an experienced R&D manager / CTO, Cloud Architect and DevOps.

 I've lead R&D teams and I've implemented Kubernetes projects on Google cloud, Amazon Web services and on Baremetal (k3s, Rancher).